bentomo/NinPortable/readme.md

 ####verifyUART
 ---
-This rule instances two picorv32 that will send messages to eachother over a serial wire
+This rule instances two top_np designs that will send messages to eachother over a serial wire

 ##Overview